 YSGS has shifted its services online.
 The YSGS offices at 1 Dundas St. West are currently closed.
 All YSGS staff continue to perform their regular duties remotely and can be reached via email if you have questions or concerns.
 Please visit the YSGS Contact page for relevant email addresses.

-Effective March 13, the Yeates School of Graduate Studies (YSGS) has shifted in-person classes to virtual and alternative forms of delivery due to COVID-19.
+As of March 13, 2020, the Yeates School of Graduate Studies (YSGS) has shifted in-person classes to virtual and alternative forms of delivery due to COVID-19.
 Please refer to the guidelines and resources below.

 Graduate-related Campus Updates